simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 “That sucks.
 I haven’t made any progress at all, then.
 What’s Stephen King going to think?”

 Who cares what he thinks?
 He’s probably going to pick someone or something else over you, anyway.
 Maybe an evil dog.
 Or a car.
 Or a hotel.
 Or a banana.
+I don’t think he’s written about a monster banana yet.
+But I could be wrong.

 “No, seriously, I need to show some initiative.
 What am I going to say when he asks me how many victims I killed in my last story?
 Eleven doesn’t sound like very many.
 I need an even dozen, at least.”